Ty-Sir/Ty-Sir/README.md

 # Hello 👋
-- 👨‍💻 Engineering Lead at Solidityio
+- 👨‍💻 Engineering at SushiSwap
-- 📫 How to reach me: tylersiravo@gmail.com
+- 📫 How to reach me: tyler@sushi.com